nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User Executes "Add client" Command:
+1. User Executes "Add client...."
+Command:
-2. Realodex Prompt for Client Name:
-3. User Provides Client Name:
-4. Realodex Prompt for Client Address:
-5. User Provides Client Address:
-6. Realodex Prompt for Family Size:
-7. User Provides Family Size:
-8. Realodex Prompt for Client Income:
-9. User Provides Client Income:
-10. Realodex Prompt for Additional Notes:
-11. User Provides Additional Notes (Optional):
-12. The system prints the termination message "Client profile creation complete.
-Returning back to the main screen."
+2. System adds use profile to local storage and replies to user with success message.

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 Name exceeds the length constraints.
-  * 3a1.
+  * 1a1.
 Realodex throws an error and requests shorter name representation.
-  * 3a2.
+  * 1a2.
 User enters new data.
-  * Steps 3a1-3a2 are repeated until name input is valid.
-  * Use case resumes from Step 4

-* 3b.
+* 1b.
 Name Length is not fully English.
-    * 3b1.
+    * 1b1.
 Realodex throws an error and requests for only English input.
-    * 3b2.
+    * 1b2.
 User enters new data.
-    * Steps 3b1-3b2 are repeated until name input is valid.
-    * Use case resumes from Step 4

-* 3c.
+* 1c.
 Name contains erraneous whitespace.
-    * 3c1.
+    * 1c1.
 Realodex throws a warning and fixes this for user.
-    * Use case resumes from Step 4

-* 3d.
+* 1d.
 Name is not capitalized.
-    * 3d1.
+    * 1d1.
 Realodex throws a warning and fixes this for user.
-    * Use case resumes from Step 4

-* 3e.
+* 1e.
 Name is not in expected format.
-    * 3e1.
+    * 1e1.
 Realodex throws an error and highlights the format to user.
-    * 3e2.
+    * 1e2.
 User enters new data.
-    * Steps 3e1-3e2 are repeated until name input is valid.
-    * Use case resumes from Step 4

-* 5a.
+* 1f.
 Address is not fully English
-    * 5a1.
+    * 1f1.
 Realodex throws an error and requests for only English input.
-    * 5a2.
+    * 1f2.
 User enters new data.
-    * Steps 5a1-5a2 are repeated until address input is valid.
-    * Use case resumes from Step 6

-* 5b.
+* 1g.
 Address exceeds the length constraints
-    * 5b1.
+    * 1g1.
 Realodex throws an error and requests shorter address representation.
-    * 5b2.
+    * 1g2.
 User enters new data.
-    * Steps 5b1-5b2 are repeated until address input is valid.
-    * Use case resumes from Step 6

-* 5c.
+* 1h.
 Address is not capitalized for each part.
-    * 5c1.
+    * 1h1.
 Realodex throws a warning and fixes this for user.
-    * Use case resumes from Step 6

-* 7a.
+* 1i.
 Family size is > 20
-    * 7a1.
+    * 1i1.
 Realodex throws an error and requests a realistic family size value.
-    * 7a2.
+    * 1i2.
 User enters new data.
-    * Steps 7a1-7a2 are repeated until family input is valid.
-    * Use case resumes from Step 8

-* 9a.
+* 1j.
 Income is not in SGD
-    * 7a1.
+    * 1j.
 Realodex throws an error and requests a SGD value.
-    * 7a2.
+    * 1j2.
 User enters new data.
-    * Steps 9a1-9a2 are repeated until SGD income input.
-    * Use case resumes from Step 10

-* 9b.
+* 1k.
 Income is negative
-    * 9b1.
+    * 1k1.
 Realodex throws an error and requests a positive income value.
-    * 9b2.
+    * 1k2.
 User enters new data.
-    * Steps 9b1-9b2 are repeated until a positive value is input.
-    * Use case resumes from Step 10

-* 11a Additonal notes exceed length constraints.
+* 1m.
+Additonal notes exceed length constraints.
-    * 11a1.
+    * 1m1.
 Realodex throws an error and requests a shorter input.
-    * 11a2.
+    * 1m2.
 User enters new data.
-    * Steps 11a1-11a2 are repeated until a positive value is input.
-    * Use case resumes from Step 12

 **Use case: Delete a person**

 **MSS**

-1. User requests to delete
+1. User requests to delete user
-2. Realodex prompts "Please enter client's name"
-3. User inputs client's name
-4. Realodex deletes the person
+2. Realodex deletes the person with success message

     Use case ends.

 **Extensions**

 * 2a.
 The input name is not found

-  Realodex shows an error message "NAME is not found".
+ * 2a1.
+Realodex shows an error message "<Name> is not found".

 **Use case: List**